 The North Carolina Office of State Budget and Management (OSBM) has established specific performance and reporting requirements relative to the manner in which grants of State funds are to be made to and accounted for by Recipients.
-Prior to receiving a Match Award disbursement, Recipients will be required to enter into a grant agreement with the State of North Carolina which will include the OSBM requirements, as well as those specific to the Match Program as described in the Guidelines.
+Prior to receiving an Award disbursement under this Program, Recipients will be required to enter into a grant agreement with the State of North Carolina which will include the OSBM requirements, as well as those specific to the Match Program as described in the Guidelines.
 In addition, prior to disbursement, Recipients will also be required to supply additional company information, including: